 As of the 22nd March 2021 all Youth Zones transitioned to a new digital cause for concern form.
 This form is completed by staff online and submitted (more details around this process below).
 The members of the safeguarding team then receive an email notification informing us that we have received a C4C.
 The safeguarding team can them open the C4C which is linked directly to the members Salesforce profile.
-From here we can set actions and track our progress re: concerns raised progress and save it.
+From here we can set actions and track our progress re: concerns raised - e.g. log parent/carer, social care or police calls etc. We can also assign tasks to staff and track our progress and save it.
 Once we are happy that all relevant actions re: the concern have taken place we can mark the C4C as 'resolved' on the member's profile.